-If you’re still in doubt, check out our latest feature, Reimbursements, which allows your team to experience the benefits of both worlds: a Payhawk company card and the option for employees to pay with their personal card.
+If you're still in doubt, check out our latest feature, Reimbursements, which allows your team to experience the benefits of both worlds: a Payhawk company card and the option for employees to pay with their personal card.
 Those who use their personal cards can scan the receipt with the app and add their personal bank account information, so reimbursement is complete in no time.
-If you’re interested in knowing more about this, you can schedule a call with us here.
+If you're interested in knowing more about this, you can book a demo today

 Hristo is the compass guiding Payhawk's journey.
 With a rich background in engineering аnd product management he is a stalwart advocate for our products and customers, bringing a mix of innovation and user-centricity to everything we do.
 Outside the office, you'll catch him enjoying camper and sailing trips, shredding slopes on his snowboard, or simply soaking up precious moments with his family.